 The local area network (LAN) should meet the capacity needs of your users.
 It should follow the network vendor’s best practice.

-The diagram is an example of a LAN physical topology in a shared building.
-It shows the main equipment room with internet routers, internet edge switch, firewalls and core switch.
-The diagram also shows how these link together and to the satellite equipment room with access switches.
+An example of a main equipment room in a shared building would contain internet routers, internet edge switches, firewalls and core switches.
+These would link together through to the satellite equipment room with access switches.

 Selecting your network controllers

 Two models provide different benefits or constraints for distributed or controller-based traffic routing.
 Distributed routing has more flexible architecture and is the recommended option.